7 Project Failures and What We Can Learn from Them

 This project stands as a poignant reminder that effective communication is the lifeblood of successful projects.

-6. Siloed Teams
+6. Siloed teams

 A promising initiative in product packaging design and printing ended in failure, primarily due to siloed teams.
 The downfall of this important work resulted from isolated departments operating independently, unaware of each other’s progress, goals, and challenges.
 The once-integrated vision fractured into disjointed efforts, leading to a project that crumbled under the weight.